dianamajek7/gamesreview_microservice_architecture/README.md

 * A walkthrough of the application running [__Click here...__](https://drive.google.com/file/d/1N5KJgeXPstbZcRQz4kOEc65C5pSPcz6T/view?usp=sharing)

 ### Prerequisites to run the application locally
-* Run this commend in the route level of the folder ./server/user __npm install bcrypt@latest --save__, this to ensure the module bcrypt is installed and present in package.json file
+* Run this commend in the route level of the folder ./server/user __npm install bcrypt@latest --save__, this is to ensure the dependency 'bcrypt' is installed and present in package.json file

 ### Prerequisites to spin the application up within a docker environment
-  * Locate the rout of this folder ./server/user uninstall bcrypt locally in terminal by using the command __npm uninstall bcrypt__
+  * Locate this folder ./server/user ensure 'bcrypt' dependency is not present in the package.json file, however if it is present uninstall bcrypt locally in terminal by using the command __npm uninstall bcrypt__
-    * Once completed bcrypt should not be present in the package.json and in the node_modules folder
+    * If completed successfully bcrypt should not be present in the package.json and in the node_modules folder
-  * The Dockerfile within user directory contians the command 'npm install bcrypt@latest --save' to reinstall bcrypt, this is to ensure when spinning up the containers the user microservice installs bcrypt within its folder directory and avoid causing an error
+  * The Dockerfile within the user directory contians the command 'npm install bcrypt@latest --save' to reinstall bcrypt, this is to ensure when spinning up the containers the user microservice installs bcrypt within its folder directory, which avoids causing an error